THYROID DISEASE AND ITS HEALING

 OTHER APPROACHES TO THYROID THERAPY

 1. Iodine therapy.
 This has become very popular.
 Most holistic doctors are using Iodoral, Lugol’s solution, or other iodine preparations.
 I think they are on the right track giving iodine to many clients.
-I prefer kelp for the reasons discussed above and also because I find that many other iodine products can build up in the liver.
+However, we observe that these products build up in the liver.
 In other words, they are slightly toxic.
-I have not seen this with kelp, however, which is, after all, a totally natural food eaten by human beings for thousands of years.
+I have never seen this with kelp, however, which is, after all, a totally natural food eaten by human beings for thousands of years.
+This is why I much prefer kelp to provide extra iodine.

 2. Relaxation therapies such as meditation.
 This is an excellent adjunctive approach to help the thyroid.
 Part of nutritional balancing science is a mental exercise taught by Mr. Roy Masters.
 It is extremely relaxing when done properly.
 For more on this, read Meditation on this site.